HYsxe/ACME/ACME_codes/Readme_ACME_repeat.txt

 	and the Kruskal test results.

-    8.Cross validation using a model without the attention module.
+    8: Cross validation using a model without the attention module.

 	The output file is results/cross_validation_without_attention_9mer.txt

 	You can also run the test on peptides with other lengths.
 See the instructions for function 1.

-    9.Cross validation using a model without the convolutional module.
+    9: Cross validation using a model without the convolutional module.

         The output file is results/cross_validation_without_CNN_9mer.txt

 	You can also run the test on peptides with other lengths.
 See the instructions for function 1.

-    10.Calculating the reference information (RI) of different MHC alleles.
+    10: Calculating the reference information (RI) of different MHC alleles.

         Calculate the reference information of each allele when their data are not present in the training set.

 	The output file is results/MHC_RI.txt

+	For the definition of Reference information, see Supplementary Notes Section 1.6.

-5. Problems
+6. Problems

 If you have problems using ACME, please contact hysxe97@gmail.com or hysxe@126.com.